- Camp Info

-The American Banjo Camp takes place on the first weekend after Labor Day each year at a spectacularly scenic converted fort on the Puget Sound.
+The American Banjo Camp takes place on the first weekend after Labor Day each year at a camp on the Puget Sound.

 ABC is a camp for adults of all ages (students under 18 may attend if accompanied by a parent).
 There you can study old-time or bluegrass banjo with world-class instructors.
 Or you can take classes in fiddle, guitar, or other instruments (see the schedule).

 The schedule is packed with hands-on classes and faculty concerts as well as dozens of jamming opportunities.
 An "Extra Day" offers a band scramble, student open mic, hosted jams, and panel sessions.

-Members of the Washington Bluegrass Association or the Oregon Bluegrass Association who have never been to ABC before are eligible for the WBA/OBA New Member Scholarship that will take $50 off your first registration fee!
+Members of the Washington Bluegrass Association or the Oregon Bluegrass Association who have never been to ABC before will be eligible in 2016 for the WBA/OBA New Member Scholarship that takes $50 off the first registration fee!

 American Banjo Camp is committed to offering highly specialized classes tailored to the expertise of our faculty.
 Over the course of ABC you’ll have the opportunity to take eight different classes and socialize with the instructors outside of class.
 See the details of our classes and schedule.